SWIFT: Mapping Sub-series with Wavelet Decomposition Improves Time Series Forecasting: Experiment

 For the first ablation study, we choose three datasets for the convolutional layer ablation experiments and DWT module ablation experiments which is shown in Table \ref{tab:ablations}.
 Obviously, the role of the convolution layer in our model is crucial, which can be proved by the overall increase in performance.
 In SWIFT, the convolution layer not only denoises sequences and captures timing dependencies, but also enables cross-band feature integration.
 Besides, the performance without the DWT module is poor, which demonstrates the critical importance of DWT in our model.

 Table \ref{tab:share} shows that the high-frequency and low-frequency components obtained after wavelet decomposition are able to share a linear layer for mapping, which does not result in performance loss.
+From the perspective of Structural Risk Minimization (SRM), parameter sharing constrains the hypothesis space, acting as an implicit regularizer that improves generalization and mitigates overfitting to band-specific fluctuations.
 After conducting an in-depth study, we came to the following two conclusions: (i) The components of different frequency bands obtained after DWT may have some underlying feature correlation, so they can be represented and mapped in the same feature space. (ii) Convolution layer enables cross-band feature fusion.

 To investigate the intrinsic connection between the $Share$ and $Split$ strategies and enhance the interpretability of our conclusions, we conducted an analysis of the linear weight matrices from the two model variants.
 Specifically, we denote the linear weight matrix of the $Share$ strategy as \( W_s \), and the linear weight matrices of the $Split$ strategy, used for forecasting the low-frequency and high-frequency components, as \( W_l \) and \( W_h \), respectively.
 We utilized two metrics to represent the relationships among the three matrices: cosine similarity and linear regression (LR).
 We use the following formula to get the similarity representation: